 Life, choices, opportunity, and success.
 It all affects our work life to be.
-The choices we are able to make in terms of education and training, as well as our personal and professional development make us who we are.
-Some of us are workers, trainees, students, teachers, trainees, managers, leaders, but how did we all get there and how do we manage our future.
+The choices we are able to make in terms of training and education, as well as our personal and professional development make us who we are.
+Some of us are workers, trainees, students, teachers, trainees, managers, and leaders, but how did we all get there and how do we manage our future?
 That is the crux of the issue I want to discuss.

 This is a follow-up to my previous article on Hybrid Education.
 Even though my focus is from a training perspective, I consider myself an educator and trainer as well as a communicator.
 I just reviewed a play by Willy Russell called Blood Brothers.
 It was a good play–an unusual musical actually that talks about what happens when twin boys are separated at birth and go on to live very different but supposedly separate lives.

 “One is given away and one is kept,” in more ways than one.
 The play is also about class struggle or put another way obstructing the class system.
 One boy is offered the benefits of a good education and a sheltered home life.
 While he has the benefits of such, he learns little of real life except through others, while his brother learns life the hard way–through experience.
 Blood can’t overcome the differences, and the situation for the brothers who do meet unaware they are related and become friends–blood brothers at age seven–ends in tragedy at 25.

 Enough theatre.
 It is all about nurture versus nature.
 Or is it?
 At one time, just because you were of noble birth, you would automatically be considered a success in life; the world would fall at your feet.
 Today that is not the case, but close.